riconaranjo/iOS-Curriculum/Workshop 1/Workshop 1.md

 */
 ```

-If you need the index, you can also use the `.enumerated` method as shown:
+If you need the index, you can also use the `.enumerated` method as shown, since that method returns tuples of (index, value).

 ``` swift
 for (index, value) in intArray.enumerated() {